Need to talk? Call 1800 882 436.

 This is when the umbilical cord is against the cervix, between your baby and the birth canal.
 It can happen in any situation where your baby’s presenting part is not sitting snugly in your pelvis.
 It can become a medical emergency if it leads to cord prolapse (when the cord comes down the birth canal before your baby, potentially reducing blood flow to your baby).

-Illustration of ideal presentation and two types of malpresentation.
+Illustration of ideal presentation and five types of malpresentation.

 What is malposition?